About OS Company

 Paul B. Nader, D.V.M

-Paul B. Nader, D.V.M. earned his Bachelor’s of Science in Zoology from The University of North Caroline at Chapel Hill in 1982, and his Doctorate of Veterinary Medicine from North Carolina State University – College of Veterinary Medicine in 1991.
+Paul B. Nader, D.V.M. earned his Bachelor’s of Science in Zoology from The University of North Carolina at Chapel Hill in 1982, and his Doctorate of Veterinary Medicine from North Carolina State University – College of Veterinary Medicine in 1991.

 He has worked for the U.S. National Park Service in Montana, Texas, and Virginia.
 Later he worked for the U.S. Forest Service at the Tongass National Forest in southeast Alaska.
 Additional work in Alaska includes the North Slope Borough-Department of Wildlife Management and Muskox Oomingmak Cooperative.
 Dr. Nader has worked seven and a half years in zoological institutions around the U.S. including Pittsburgh Zoo & PPG Aquarium, North Carolina Zoo, Minnesota Zoo, and Lehigh Valley Zoo.
 Dr. Nader continues to work as a small animal, emergency room, and critical care clinician.